arun-awnics/googleMaps/README.md

-Google maps api integrated with openweathermap api to display weather info pf a particular location with user's input.
+Google maps api integrated with openweathermap api to display weather info of a particular location with user's input.